EXCervantes/pro-README-generator/README.md

 ## Description

 Here is an application for generating a professional looking README.md via prompts with questions for a user.
-This utilizes the packages Inquirer, File System (FS), and Colors.In addition uses those packages with the Node language manager to generate the README markdown file using the collected data from the questions posed to the user.
+This utilizes the packages "Inquirer", "File System (FS)", and "Colors".
+In addition, uses those packages with the Node language manager to generate the README markdown file using the collected data from the questions posed to the user.

 ## Installation